-Precautions against static charges include earthing and electrical continuity of pipelines, earth box with a flexible cable and clamping device, earthing of tank, filling pipe and chassis during loading dip-rod should not be completely raised above the liquid level during or within one minute of the completion of loading.
-Filling rate should not exceed 1metre/sec until the filling pipe is completely submerged and there after it may be gradually increased but shall not exceed 6 metre/sec at the delivery end.
+Precautions against static charges include earthing and electrical continuity of pipelines, earth box with a flexible cable and clamping device, earthing of the tank, filling pipe and chassis during loading dip-rod should not be completely raised above the liquid level during or within one minute of the completion of loading.
+Filling rate should not exceed 1metre/sec until the filling pipe is completely submerged and thereafter it may be gradually increased but shall not exceed 6 meter/sec at the delivery end.
 The CC can permit a faster loading rate in case of petroleum having higher conductivity rate (R. 78).

 Part-V: Transport by pipelines (R. 87 to 101): PETROLEUM RULE 2002